utilitywarehouse/vault-kube-cloud-credentials/README.md

 GCP credentials in a form of access tokens.
 You can specify multiple scopes separated by comma.
-If that annotation is omitted the sidecar will fetch service account key in a form of JSON file and save that to the path specified in `GCP_CREDENTIALS_FILE` env var (`/gcp/sa.json` by default).
+If that annotation is omitted the sidecar will fetch service account key in a form of JSON file and save that to the path specified in `GOOGLE_APPLICATION_CREDENTIALS` env var (`/gcp/sa.json` by default).

 ### Config file